toppyy/gial/README.md

 ## Testing

-Testing is implemented with BATS.
-To run a test:
+Testing is implemented with [BATS](https://github.com/bats-core/bats-core).
+To run all tests:

-    ./test/bats/bin/bats test/test_guessing_game.bats
+    ./test/bats/bin/bats ./test